fMRI-ugent/BIDS-Brain-Imaging-Data-Structure/dsm2bids/README.md

 #### Before to start let's install dcm2bids and its dependencies
 [Here](https://unfmontreal.github.io/Dcm2Bids/docs/get-started/install/) all the instruction to install dcm2bids and its dependencies.

-After following the instructions you arrive to the last 2 steps:
+After following the instructions you arrive to the last 2 steps (run in the terminal):
 1. Activate dcm2bids
 ```diff
 @@ conda activate dcm2bids @@